VanyaShumilo1/lab4Java/README.md

     - If you choose `3`, the program will stop.
     - If you enter any other number, it will prompt you to enter a correct number.

-## Code Structure

-The `Main` class contains the main method, which is the entry point of the program.
-It handles user input and calls the respective Lab functions based on the user's choice.

-- The `Lab1` and `Lab3` packages contain the respective classes and methods for Lab1 and Lab3 operations.
-- The program uses a `Scanner` to read user input.

 ## Note

 Make sure you have Java installed on your machine to compile and run the code.